 Hands and eyes are not the only severed body parts in Birds of Prey.
 The final showdown highlights several female bodies in the background, seminude figures shown in bright neon colours.
 What’s noteworthy is that most of these bodies are sliced, focusing on one feature or a certain area rather than the whole body.
 We see tongues, empty mouths, as well as eyes and hands throughout the fight scene.
 In fact, the major combat takes place around a rotating stage, covered with large rubber hands.
 This entire space is symbolic for the female body and the way it is traditionally objectified, and it is a commentary on distortion and psyche.
 For instance, the carnival ride is called the Booby Trap, and it’s Harley’s idea to meet there.
 When she and Cassandra arrive at the decrepit carnival, they march into an open mouth.
 It’s a screaming woman with no eyes, her hands are up on the walls as though she is being attacked.
 This tells us that the Booby Trap is not your average ride, it’s a literal female body.
 It’s like the hollow corpse of some ideal woman.
 She is still wearing makeup, her nails are done, but some horrible trauma has happened.
 Everything is bright and colourful inside, and the rooms feature countless images of traumatized women.
 These images and bodies are later incorporated into the fight scene, like when Huntress fights on top of women’s tongues.
-We see these stylized bodies again in the final credit sequence, which even animates the bodies so they move around.
+We see these stylized bodies again in the final credit sequence, which even animates the parts so they move around.

 I believe that each of these body parts symbolizes suppression and torment, the very things that Harley and the Birds of Prey are fighting against.
 These images are all sexualized examples of male gaze, that which prioritizes certain body parts rather than the character they compose together.
 Male gaze dissects women, and here, it uses their bodies as carnival rides to be enjoyed.
 I mention this because the Booby Trap was once Harley’s hideout.
 She knows the ride well, and she still has armour tucked away.
 She takes Cassandra to the attic space, right above the main ride.
 We could read that attic as a metaphorical mind, seeing as the entrance was a mouth.
 Below the mind, in the body, we get these tormented images, but the mind is different.
 Harley joins forces with the other women here, so they can escape and defeat Roman together.
 It is as though the images below reminded them of what they are fighting for, brought them together to finally make a stand against male gaze.
-By fighting beside and even using these images, like bouncing off the rubber hands, the film makes it abundantly clear that something new is happening with female representation, as the women who were once spliced have reconciled with other parts, other women, to form a more realistic and cohesive form.
+By fighting beside and even using these images, like bouncing off the rubber hands, the film makes it abundantly clear that something new is happening with female representation, as the women who were once spliced have reconciled with other parts, other women, to form a more realistic and cohesive form/force.

 Each of the women take turns protecting Cassandra during this climactic fight.
 They pass her around, while still fighting, to ensure that she is safe.
 This mirrors Zsasz’s death, as he is killed by Harley, Huntress, and Cassandra.
 His death belongs to each of them, and they had to work together to do it.
 This film is not just about emancipation, it’s also about reconciliation with yourself and others.
 Finding people you can trust and realizing that you are not a single part, and that together you can form something greater.
 While each of these women operated in a patriarchal system, they were also isolated by these systems, much like any toxic relationship.
 Montoya is teased by her department and had a messy breakup with the assistant DA.
-Cassandra lost her mother and Roman is quite obsessive about her.
+Cassandra lost her mother and Roman is obsessive about her.
 Huntress lost her entire family, and although she found a new and accepting assassin family, she has zero female friends and generally operates on her own.
 The only way to utterly reject these systems is to find friends, as corny as that sounds.
-We do get this final drink conclusion, where each of the women validate one another and talk about how awesome everyone was.
+We get this final drink conclusion, where each of the women validate one another and talk about how awesome everyone was.
 They raise each other up rather than trying to take credit for their work, as Joker, Montoya’s boss, and Roman did.
 That trust is hard to cultivate, and I think the reason we focus so much time on Harley, versus the others, is because it takes time for her to let these figures into her story.
 She has already cut the Joker out in nearly every way, so it makes sense that she needs time before letting other characters into her story.
-This explains why the form of the film sometimes goes back and forth, as though she is just getting comfortable with it.
+This explains why the film’s form sometimes goes back and forth, as though she is just getting comfortable with it.

 “She’s Got a Killer Voice.”

 Dinah sings an old song in a new way.
-We first meet her onstage, caught between Roman’s hand eye motif.
-She sings, “this is a man’s world, but it wouldn’t be nothing, nothing, without a woman or a girl”.
+We first meet her onstage, caught between Roman’s hand eye motif, she sings, “this is a man’s world, but it wouldn’t be nothing, nothing, without a woman or a girl”.
 Her performance is captivating, the kind of singing where you can’t help but pay attention.
 At least, that is how it should be, but none of Roman’s patrons are paying attention.
 They are so busy drinking and laughing that no one sees how incredible Canary is.
 She has, as many people note in the film, “a killer voice”, but that turns out to be pretty literal.
 On the stage, she is just a bird in Roman’s cage, or his “little bird”.
 Roman thinks the song is about him, and that it is a compliment.
 After a business deal goes sour, he stands in front, watching Canary.
 He is the first person to clap, not because she was good, but because her success is his.
 He assumes the song is about a man in power, the kind of man he wants to be.
 The song, however, is about the very opposite.
 It’s about how foolish powerful men are, and how that power comes entirely from women and girls, those pushed aside and exploited.
 The kind of work Harley once did for the Joker, the stuff he took credit for.

 The film makes multiple references to birds, and Dinah is the most prominent example of this.
 Roman refers to her as his “little bird”, but she is also Black Canary, although she never calls herself that in the film.
 Like the others, she has shut everyone out and is trapped in a cage.
 Dinah is masterful at shutting people down, much like her literal power to knock people out.
 She shuts down Montoya when she arrives at her apartment asking for help.
 Dinah’s mother once helped the police but was killed, which according to Dinah, was because she didn’t think enough about herself as she “put everyone’s lives above her own”.
-The film eventually suggests that it wasn’t simply that Dinah’s mother put other people ahead of herself, it’s that she did not have the right support, as the police did not bother to help her.
+The film eventually suggests that it wasn’t simply that Dinah’s mother put other people ahead of herself, it’s that she did not have the right support network, as the police did not bother to help her.
 Dinah claims she is different, but she still defends Harley after seeing some men try to kidnap her.
 At first, Harley drunkenly objects, to which Dinah says “You got this?
 You sure about that?!” and continues to fight.
 Harley needs Dinah, and later, Dinah will need Harley.
-They have to support one another because their screwed on their own.
+They have to support one another because they’re screwed on their own.

 The fact that Canary’s “killer voice” is a scream is especially noteworthy.
 Much like the entrance to the Booby Trap, screaming women have a long-standing tradition in male gaze films.
 As disturbing as it is, screaming is a fetishized thing, and so to turn that back on the very people who represent male gaze says a great deal.
 It is like the images, sounds, and parts which make up the male gazed are rejecting these systems and reversing.
 Dinah’s scream is powerful and destructive, not passive.
 It also happens to be right in the mouth of the Bobby Trap, as though that still corpse is emitting the scream.